petaverse-cloud/pv-docs-site/docs/petority/pets/associate.md

 5. Choose a Pet:

-	You can select the pet you want to bind with the device from your list of created pets.
+	You can select the pet you want to bind with the device from your list of pets.

 6. Save Settings: